-These bonds were issued by the State Board of Education on behalf of the District.
+These bonds were issued by the SBE on behalf of the District.
 The bonds mature serially, and are secured by a pledge of the District's portion of the State-assessed motor vehicle license tax.
 Additionally, the State's full faith and credit is also pledged as security for these bonds.
-Principal and interest payments, investment of Debt Service Fund resources, and compliance with reserve requirements are administered by the State Board of Education and the State Board of Administration.
+Principal and interest payments, investment of Debt Service Fund resources, and compliance with reserve requirements are administered by the SBE and the SBA.